shivammathur/setup-php/README.md

 restore-keys: ${{ runner.os }}-composer-${{ matrix.prefer }}-
 ```

-### Composer GitHub OAuth
+### GitHub Composer Authentication

 If you have a number of workflows which set up multiple tools or have many composer dependencies, you might hit the GitHub's rate limit for composer.
 Also, if you specify only the major version or the version in `major.minor` format, you can hit the rate limit.
-To avoid this you can specify an `OAuth` token by setting `COMPOSER_TOKEN` environment variable.
+To avoid this you can specify an `OAuth` token by setting `GITHUB_TOKEN` environment variable.
 You can use [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token "GITHUB_TOKEN documentation") secret for this purpose.
+The `COMPOSER_TOKEN` key has been deprecated in favor of `GITHUB_TOKEN` and will be removed in the next major version.

 ```yaml
 - name: Setup PHP